Editor's note: This client alert has been updated to specify that comments were due by September 12, 2022.

 On July 13, 2022, the U.S. Securities and Exchange Commission (SEC), by a 3-2 vote, proposed amendments to the proxy rules that would narrow certain grounds under which companies may exclude shareholder proposals from their proxy statements.
 Specifically, the proposed amendments would modify the standards for exclusion under the “substantial implementation,” the “duplication” and the “resubmission” bases for exclusion under Rule 14a-8.
 Although presented as an effort to provide greater certainty and transparency to shareholder proponents and companies, the amendments (if adopted as proposed) likely would increase the number of shareholder proposals received by companies and make it less likely that proposals could be excluded.

-Comments on the proposal are due by the later of 60 days following publication of the proposing release on the SEC’s website or 30 days following publication of the proposing release in the Federal Register, meaning that comments will be due no earlier than September 12, 2022.
+Comments on the proposal were due by September 12, 2022.
 As the amendments are proposed rather than final rules, companies currently receiving shareholder proposals should continue to analyze those proposals under the existing rules.

 Pursuant to Rule 14a-8, a company must include a shareholder proposal in the company’s proxy materials unless the proposal falls under any one of thirteen substantive bases for exclusion or the proponent or proposal fails to satisfy the eligibility or procedural requirements of the rule.
 When a company intends to exclude a shareholder proposal from its proxy materials, the company typically requests no-action relief from the Staff of the SEC’s Division of Corporation Finance (Staff).